Powerball jackpot climbs to $1.2 billion after no one wins the big prize

 - $768.4 million (Powerball): March 27, 2019; Wisconsin

-The prize has grown so massive because there have been 33 consecutive drawings since someone matched all five white balls and the Powerball to win the jackpot, dating back to July 19.
+The prize has grown so massive because there have been 33 consecutive drawings since someone matched all five white balls and the Powerball to win the jackpot, which last happened July 19.

 That losing streak reflects the stunningly long odds of winning the jackpot, at 1 in 292.2 million.